nadjazaric/curriculum-hometask/README.md

 ## Starter Code

 As you have succesfully completed the Web foundation course, you are expected to have mastered HTML and CSS, and that's is why we wont focus on these technologies that much.
 In this regard in the strater code you will found:
-- home.html with (almost) the majority of the code written
+- home.html with the majority of the code written
-- style.css with (almost) the majority of the code written
+- style.css with the majority of the code written
 - the 'css' and 'webfonts' folders with fontawesome files that are required in order to use fa-icons for like and comment action.
 - spam.json files with the list of spam words
+- img folder with all the images you will need

-The rest of the files like script.js and app.py are empty.
+The rest of the files like script.js and app.py are (mostly) empty.
 Feel free to add other files (such as recent.html) as you build out the blog.

 ## Steps

-### Choose Content
+### Wire up all the files

 Choose content for your gallery.